pigimonaco/EuclidMocksPipeline/README.md

   - central / satellite: central or satellite galaxies;
   - extinction: galaxies are selected accorting to their extincted flux;
-  - visibilitymask: a boolean visibility mask is applied to the catalog.
+  - visibilitymask: galaxies are selected in flux using a healpy map giving the flux limit in each pixel;
-  - lookup: a lookup table is used to determine what galaxies are detected.
+  - lookup: a lookup table, giving the detection probability as a function of flux, redshift, exposure time, noise level and MW extinction, is used to determine what galaxies are detected.

   A selection is defined by a tag specified in the input file, and requires a separate sel_input_[tag].py file to be created.
 It can be applied to a galaxy or a random catalog.
 The input file specifies two selection tags, selection_data_tag for the galaxy catalog and selection_random_tag for the random.
+For systematics, applying the same selection to the data and to the corresponding random catalog will give a perfect mitigation of the systematics.
+Because selection changes the number density, the case of no mitigation will be obtained by creating a random based on the data catalog after applying the selection, not by using the parent random catalog.

-* Random catalog: it is created by (randomly) replicating the data catalog alpha times in redshift and flux, and by distributing galaxies uniformly on the sky (within the footprint).
-It assumed to be unmodulated on the sky.
-It can follow a specific number density if required **TO BE IMPLEMENTED**.
+* Random catalog: it is created by (randomly) replicating the data catalog (with or without applying a selection) alpha times in redshift and flux, and by distributing galaxies uniformly on the sky (within the footprint).
+Its number density thus depends only on redshift.
+A random with modulated number density is obtained by applying a selection to it. **TO BE IMPLEMENTED**: Instead of having exactly the same fluctuations in number density (measured in bins of 0.01 width in redshift), the random can follow a smoothed version of the data number density.

-* Catalogs for LE3: these are extracted from galaxy and random catalogs, give galaxies in specified redshift bins, and are readable by LE3 codes.
+* Catalogs for LE3: these are extracted from galaxy and random catalogs, with selections applied as needed, in a sequence of redshift bins as specified in the input file, and are readable by LE3 codes.

 * Pinocchio light cones: the pipeline can process a set of pinocchio light cones.
-In this case it will be possible to compute the galaxy number density averaged over the mocks, and a random that follows this averaged number density.
+In this case it is possible to compute the galaxy number density as the average over a set of mocks, and a random will follow this averaged number density.

 ## Preliminary scripts:

+* createProjectDirectoryTree.py: it creates the directory tree for a project, and copies the selection input files from the repository to the Selections/ directory where they are expected to be found;
+  indeed, one may want to edit them.

 * createIndicesForSats.py: must be run on a master catalog to create pointers of satellite galaxies to their main halo in that catalog.
   They are needed to create the SDHOD.
 This script must be edited to type in the name of the master catalog.
+Most likely, it will be run only once on the main master.

 * createFullOctantFootprint.py: creates a survey footprint for the Flagship octant.